MatthijsKamstra/haxephp/haxephp/resource.md

 ## PHP?

-PHP itself is beyond the scope of this resource - it is assumed that you already are familiar with it, and you are here to learn about the Haxe PHP target.
+PHP itself is beyond the scope of this resource.
+It is assumed that you already are familiar with it, and you are here to learn about the Haxe PHP target.

 The following resources are worth checking out as a refresher:

 * <http://learnxinyminutes.com/docs/php/>
 * <http://www.w3schools.com/php/default.asp>

-All you learn from these resources about PHP is appliable here!
+All you learn from these resources about PHP is applicable here!